misterburton/ideo-sf-vr-nerd-night/README.md

 </a-scene><!-- /.a-scene -->
 ```

-_Note: all of the markup for our VR scene will exist w/in the 2 `a-scene` tags._
+>_Note: all of the markup for our VR scene will exist w/in the 2 `a-scene` tags._

-Open `index.html` in your browser and click & drag to pan around the scene.
+Refresh the page at `http://localhost:8000/` — this is your `index.html` page — and click & drag to pan around the scene.

 #### Improving the Navigation: